yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/QT_Graphics_Framework.rst

 The default ``eglfs_kms`` configuration file for Qt5 is located at :file:`/etc/qt5/eglfs_kms_cfg.json`.

+Please note that EGLFS backend is not smart enough to select a display device automatically.
+One must be specified in the config file using the ``device`` key.
+If one is not specified, :file:`/dev/dri/card0` will be used, which can either point at the GPU or the Display device depending on the order in which the devices were initialized.
+We recommend using the :file:`/dev/dri/by-path/*` path for a persistent device path.
+If an incorrect device was chosen, an error like the following can appear: ``Failed to create display device (err=19)``.

 For more information about Qt's EGLFS and using Qt5 in embedded applications see: